Community Development

 Income-generating projects, such as honey production, sewing groups and chicken farming projects, are providing an alternative to dependence on park resources.

 With revived fish stocks, the legal fishing camps have become a major financial benefit to communities, as fishermen are able to access protected commercial fishing grounds.
 As a result, many are beginning to see the direct benefits of sustainable utilisation, not only in improved catches, but also through the support of rangers who protect their fisheries from illegal operators.
-The two fishing camps inside the park average between 36 and 40 tonnes of harvest each month, generating income that is three to four times higher than that of unregulated fishing camps.

 In a landscape that is shared by people and wildlife, human-wildlife conflict is a major focus.
 Crop damage by elephant and predation on cattle and goats by hyaena and lion continues to cause conflict.
 The installation of electric-fenced nutrition gardens and solar-powered boreholes has safeguarded over 150 families from crop raiding and drought, and the implementation of real-time HWC tracking technology helps the park collaborate with communities in conflict management.